 The idea of doing away with manual reviews, and instead fully automating fraud decisions, seems like an incredible undertaking.
 The challenge is not only in the automation, but rather in the accuracy of the decisions themselves.
 With manual reviews you are bound to have high rates of false positives, ultimately translating to the increased decline of good customers.
 If you were to automate a system with a high false positive rate, you would simply be declining potentially good customers at a higher rate.
 This would destroy your brand, and customer loyalty would eventually all but evaporate.
 As such, the idea of fine-tuning and understanding the true context of every data point is vital to the system’s ultimate success and value.

 Forter Leads the Way

-In Forter’s case, the fraud solution we provide is based on personas -- online identities which the machine can recognize, and the sophisticated methods by which the models are able to probabilistically link these personas to other data they see, even when not a single received data point is shared.
+In Forter’s case, the fraud prevention solution we provide is based on personas -- online identities which the machine can recognize, and the sophisticated methods by which the models are able to probabilistically link these personas to other data they see, even when not a single received data point is shared.
 This technology, combined with the expert insights gleaned from continuous research, equips the Forter solution with the latest fraud trends and enables the machine to adapt and learn as the payment ecosystem shifts.
 The solution is attuned to the specific pain points of each and every merchant it partners with, and grows increasingly powerful and more accurate as the identity network and data expand.

 The solution is incredibly nimble and not only decisions transactions, but is so expert, that it protects against fraud and other forms of abuse (coupon/loyalty point, ATO, referral, etc.), along every touchpoint of the customer journey, all in under one second, and with no added friction.